SunsetQuest/BigFloat/BigFloatSpecificationSummary.md

 - **`IsInteger` (bool)**:
   - Returns `true` if the fractional part is effectively zero or rounds to an integer.
-  - Considers up to half of the hidden bits for rounding purposes.
+  - Considers up to half of the guard bits for rounding purposes.

 ### Bit Extraction Properties

-- **`Lowest64BitsWithHiddenBits` (ulong)**:
+- **`Lowest64BitsWithGuardBits` (ulong)**:
-  - The least significant 64 bits of `DataBits`, including hidden bits.
+  - The least significant 64 bits of `DataBits`, including hidden guard bits.

 - **`Lowest64Bits` (ulong)**:
-  - The least significant 64 bits after rounding and removing hidden bits.
+  - The least significant 64 bits after rounding and removing guard bits.

 - **`Highest64Bits` (ulong)**:
   - The most significant 64 bits of the magnitude of `DataBits`.